samiksha0shukla/Sheet-counting-Application/README.md

 ## How to Run the Sheet Counter code:
-Follow these steps to set up and run the chatbot:
+Follow these steps to set up and run the sheet counter:

 ### 1. Create a New Folder:
 Open VS Code and create a new folder for the project.